Board of Directors

 An obstetrician-gynecologist explains why a new bereavement leave policy for city employees will help those facing pregnancy loss [Click here to listen.]

-Kristin L. Hauman
+Kristin L. Hauman, LFC

 Kristin is a licensed funeral director who is passionate about offering care and support to bereaved families, offering her professional advice and services to Pittsburgh Bereavement Doulas from day one.
 In addition to owning a conventional funeral home, she founded Natural Funeral Company in 2014 to provide support and education for home funerals.
 As a strong advocate for choices in death care, Kristin feels honored to partner with Pittsburgh Bereavement Doulas in their Hugs at Home program as a co-founder.